 It’s never too young to start the hard sell.
 As in: “Why would you want to see make-believe bears when you can see them in the wild, teaching their babies how to eat?”
 To find a family-friendly trip, look for salmon-fed rivers where spawning draws in abundant bruins, like Lake Chilkoe, British Columbia and Katmai and Pack Creek, British Columbia.
 ROAM’s 5-day Chilko Lake multisport trip combines grizzly-watching, fly-fishing, and whitewater rafting on the Chilko River; kids 6-12 receive a 50 percent discount off the $1995 trip cost.

-Here’s the cruel irony of family adventures: You can expend as much energy prepping for a weekend getaway in the next state as you do for a two-week adventure on the next continent.
+Here’s the cruel irony of family adventures: you can expend as much energy prepping for a weekend getaway in the next state as you do for a two-week adventure on the next continent.
 (A recent day float on the Rio Grande practically destroyed us, while six days on the San Juan left us freakishly rejuvenated.)
 Buck the current trend toward short, sanity-zapping micro-trips and opt instead for one longer, more awesome expedition year.
 “The travel will be spread out and kids, like adults, need a few days to unwind and soak up the scenery.
 Go big or stay home,” says Brian, who makes the case that short getaways aren’t as environmentally sound.
-(Hmm, gotta look into that one, Brian…) Short trips can be shockingly costly—especially if you’re flying—and never mind the boon to your emotional bottom line that extended wilderness trips can offer. ”There’s huge value in remoteness.”
+Short trips can be shockingly costly—especially if you’re flying—and never mind the boon to your emotional bottom line that extended wilderness trips can offer.
+“There’s huge value in remoteness.”
 Can’t argue with that.

 Don’t Limit Yourself to “Family” Trips